 James Woodforde and Yarmouth

-Shortly after arriving in Norfolk, and having familarised himself with his new parish of Weston, he and Cooke set off for Yarmouth.
-Why he should have chosen Yarmouth as his first Norfolk expedition isn't explained.
-Woodforde's diary rarely answers the question, why?
-He presents a factual account, often with supporting data, but seldom with explanation.
+Shortly after arriving in Norfolk, and having familiarised himself with his new parish of Weston, he and Cooke set off for Yarmouth.
+Why he chose Yarmouth for his first Norfolk expedition is not explained.
+Woodforde's diary rarely answers the question why.
+It presents a factual account, often with supporting detail, but seldom with interpretation.
 The reader must piece together the evidence.

-Perhaps he simply wished to view the sea.
-We cannot be certain but, coming from rural Somerset via Winchester and Oxford, perhaps Yarmouth was his first opportunity.
-Although there is no known record of his daily life before the first diary entry in 1759, it is possible however that he had visited Bridgwater Bay.
-He certainly revelled in walking and and taking a 'coach' on the long Yarmouth beach and in witnessing the aftermath of a storm.
-Perhaps his first conversations at Weston suggested the expedition to Yarmouth, or maybe Cooke, who had Suffolk connections, recommended it.
+Perhaps he simply wished to see the sea.
+We cannot be certain, but coming from rural Somerset via Winchester and Oxford, Yarmouth may have been his first opportunity.
+Although there is no known record of his daily life before the first diary entry in 1759, it is possible that he had visited Bridgwater Bay.
+He certainly revelled in walking and in taking a 'coach' along the long Yarmouth beach, and in witnessing the aftermath of a storm.
+Perhaps his first conversations at Weston suggested the expedition to Yarmouth, or perhaps Cooke, who had Suffolk connections, recommended it.

 Yarmouth was certainly a borough of some distinction having received its first charter from King John in 1208, which included an important provision for encouraging trade that was to become the cornerstone of its fortunes: